 I really had a true and real experience, I thought I didn’t have any scars from my youth to deal with.

 By and large I didn’t, however, it would be a lie to say I was totally unaffected.

 My new life as a born-again believer enabled me to see that repeating the errors of my parents, aunts and uncles wasn’t inevitable.

 Witnessing the struggles of growing up on low income and watching my mum really stretch herself, using her artistic skills and talents to create, make and sell, in order to assist the little benefit helps she received.

 Those struggles didn’t have to become my reality either and therefore, receiving my emotional and spiritual breakthrough freed me.

 I’m usually a quick to ‘get it’ individual but I was slow in that area, I finally caught up to Lois in wanting to let go and let God become my family counsellor and orchestrator.

 Previous to my conversion (while in my previous relationship) I made a vow to myself never to have children with more than one woman and ‘if’ I did have children, I would stay with the mother.

 I’ve explained my childhood, I’m sure you can understand why I made that vow.

-In my opinion, having children with one partner is messy, you set up a world of problems for yourself.
+In my opinion, having children with more than one ‘living’ partner is messy, you set up a world of problems for yourself.